 A student whose absence is excused under this provision may not be penalized for that absence and will be allowed to take an examination or complete an assignment within a reasonable time after the absence.
 The instructor may appropriately respond if the student fails to complete the assignment or examination satisfactorily.

 Auditing a Course

-For information on auditing a course, contact the Adult and Continuing Education Department.
+For information on auditing a course, contact the Adult and Continuing Education Department at contEd@tvcc.edu.

 Civility Statement